-British rock singer Chez Kane will soon be a household name!
-An unbelievably talented vocalist, she spent the majority of her life rocking crowds as the frontwoman for the band Kane’d, alongside her two sisters.
-However, it was her spirited covers of unforgettable ‘80s classics that caught the attention of Danny Rexon of Crazy Lixx.
+While she may not be a household name here in The States, British rock singer Chez Kane has spent the majority of her life rocking crowds as the frontwoman for the band Kane’d, alongside her two sisters.
+An unbelievably talented vocalist, she’s invested countless hours continuing to hone her craft.
+It was her spirited covers of unforgettable ‘80s classics that caught the attention of Danny Rexon of Crazy Lixx.
 Once the connection was made, it didn’t take long for the duo to fire on all cylinders.
 It was a match made in hard rock heaven!

 The concept behind the album started with a vision Danny had in mind.
 “I’ve long felt that the contemporary melodic rock scene is missing an important piece of what I think made the genre, at least to some extent, so great in the late ‘80s and early ‘90s, and that is the quintessential female rocker.
 There are tons of bands in the melodic rock genre, but I feel like we’re missing that great female solo artist singing hard rock.
 A kind of Lee Aaron, Lita Ford, or Robin Beck for the new decade.
 So, the mission was clear to me from day one: Give the fans a female rocker that will remind them of the powerful rock anthems of the past.
 Having found Chez and discovering the potential in her voice, I have great faith in this endeavor and no doubt that this album will resonate well with fans both of my own band, Crazy Lixx, and of the retro melodic rock genre at large.”

 Chez adds that even, “though I was born in the ‘90s, I have always had a major soft spot for that infectious ‘80s style, so from that aspect Danny’s songwriting fits me really well.
 We have the same vision, drive and passion to make this album an absolute belter!”